francois-rozet/diem/README.md

 ```
 conda env create -f environment.yml
-conda activate priors
+conda activate diem
 ```

-To run the experiments, it is necessary to have access to a [Slurm](https://slurm.schedmd.com/overview.html) cluster, to login to a [Weights & Biases](https://wandb.ai) account and to install the [priors](priors) module as a package.
+To run the experiments, it is necessary to have access to a [Slurm](https://slurm.schedmd.com/overview.html) cluster, to login to a [Weights & Biases](https://wandb.ai) account and to install the [diem](diem) module as a package.

 ```
 pip install -e .